d-torrance/highlightjs-macaulay2/README.md

 npm run build -- HLJSDIR=/path/to/highlight.js
 ```

-To build a minimal version, with highlight.js, the Macaulay2 language,
+To build a minimal version, `dist/highlight.js`, bundling highlight.js, the
-and the default highlight.js style (without the background color), run:
+Macaulay2 language, and the default highlight.js style (without the background
+color), run:

 ```
 npm install